masonmedia/vena-project/README.md

 ### Carousel

-For the carousel section, I built an interpretation of the assigned spec: "The first product feature needs to be a carousel image (with 3 product screenshots).
+For the carousel section, the assigned spec was a bit vague: "The first product feature needs to be a carousel image (with 3 product screenshots).
 The images can be reused".
-From this description it was a bit difficult to know exactly what route to take for building this out - especially on a mobile device.
-I would not normally use a carousel in this type of layout for mobile - with text on left, carousel on right - as the images get detached from the accompanying text, which isn't ideal for UX and ease of use.
-In my version, I made each of the text paragraphs on the left column highlighted and clickable to make them more clearly connected with the corresponding slides in the carousel.
+From this description it was a difficult to know exactly what route to take for building this out - especially on mobile.
+I would not normally use a carousel in a two-column type of layout for mobile - i.e. text on left, carousel on right: the images get detached from the accompanying text, which isn't ideal for UX and ease of use.
+In my version, I made each of the text paragraphs on the left column highlighted and clickable to make them more clearly connected with the corresponding image slides.
+I also built a different version for tablet/mobile to keep the copy and images connected.

 ### Breadcrumbs